-- The financial asset is held and used within a business model with objective to hold financial assets to collect contractual cash flows - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding
+- The financial asset is held and used within a business model with objective to hold financial assets to collect contractual cash flows. - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 After initial measurement, financial assets measured at amortised cost are measured at amortised cost using the EIR.
-They are subject to impairment. .
+They are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified, or impaired.

-The company's financial assets at amortised cost includes trade receivables, accrued income and loan to parent and other related companies.
+The company's financial assets at amortized cost include cash and cash equivalents, granted loans and trade and other receivables.